Storm-07/LeetCode-Problems/README.md

 4/1/24 - WordSubSets.java (!)<br />
 I understand the logic behind the solution I saw here, although I didn't have a lot of time to try it for myself.
 The big problem I had with this was that I could not get any elements from the final arraylist to print in the main method to test it.
 Apparently it works because it was accepted by the leetcode compiler however I do not fully comprehend it. <br />

+4/2/24 - HarshadsNumber.java <br />
+Easy problem today, might attempt another later but who knows.
+This problem was only tricky because you have to get the sum of the digits of an integer to start which means I created a helped method to convert the int to a string, add the numbers and then return the sum.
+Other than that, the logic is very easy to follow. <br />